baguswjksn/musical-octo-train/_posts/2025-05-26-metamorphosis.md

 alienation doesn’t always have a logical cause—it can appear out of nowhere.
 <br><br>

 Kafka understands that the body is often the starting point of such change.
-When your own body starts to feel like the enemy, that’s where the first exile begins.
-This story invites us to reflect: what happens when someone changes, but instead of coming closer, the world drifts away?
 There is no enlightenment or growth here.
 Only painful transformation, and slowly, someone is erased from the lives of those around them.
 <br><br>